vonbecmann/earley-parser/repository/EarleyParser-Core.package/JETerminalMatch.class/README.md

-a word matches a terminal.
+a word matches a terminal between start and end.